 The Order also requires Goodyear to perform a stack test and air quality dispersion modeling after the installation of the permanent pollution control technology to measure the actual ortho-toluidine emissions to verify the accuracy of the emissions calculations and that the pollution controls are effective in meeting DEC’s air toxics regulatory requirements.

-DEC conditionally approved the interim control plan on February 10, 2025, and the interim controls were installed and operational by April 10, 2025.
+DEC conditionally approved (PDF) the interim control plan (PDF) on February 10, 2025, and conditionally approved (PDF) the interim controls monitoring plan (PDF) on April 28, 2025.
+The interim controls were installed, and operating on April 10, 2025.
 These interim controls will reduce ortho-toluidine emissions in the short-term and remain in effect until the permanent controls are installed.